brikis98/yevgeniy-brikman-homepage/_posts/2020-11-24-green-mars.md

 - Some interesting discussions of the consequences of settling a new planet from philosophical, political, and economic viewpoints.
 The book also makes an argument that the humans who are born on Mars may, after just a generation or two, start to resemble a new species due to the differences in gravity, atmosphere, ecosystem, culture, and upbringing.

-- A fun look at some of the technology it would take to change the ecology of an entire planet in a short time frame: e.g., continent-sized orbital mirrors to provide more light and heat, introducing plants and bacteria to create various gasses (oxygen, carbon dioxide, etc), space elevators to efficiently transport things between the surface and outer space, digging manholes to form volcanoes, and so on.
+- A fun look at some of the technology it would take to change the ecology of an entire planet in a short time frame: e.g., continent-sized orbital mirrors to provide more light and heat, introducing plants and bacteria to create various gasses (oxygen, carbon dioxide, etc.), space elevators to efficiently transport things between the surface and outer space, digging manholes to form volcanoes, and so on.

 ## The not so good